 Google will not punish you for setting up your account how you like.
 If it doesn’t affect user experience, your ad’s quality score will not change.

-Whether you target Google Display Network or Google search, your quality score will not be affected.
+Whether you target the Google Display Network or Google search, your quality score will not be affected.
 Again, relevance is the most important factor that Google considers.
 Aim to answer the searchers intent with every ad.

 It’s great to have a high position on a page but, ultimately it will not have an effect on expected CTR.
 Expected CTR is normalized for your actual position on a page.